Earth Day Clean Up Poster

 HIGH SCHOOL STUDENTS TO RECEIVE FORM LETTER FOR TIME SPENT VOLUNTEERING

 “High school students can earn two to three volunteer hours by pitching in, too.
-Coordinators will have a form letter to give students upon completion of their assignment on Saturday, April 20th which you will take to your Guidance Department or Principal on Monday after the event.
+Site Coordinators will have a form letter to give students upon completion of their assignment on Saturday, April 20th which you will take to your Guidance Department or Principal on Monday after the event.
 Bring your own form letter if your school issues them.
 Come as a team of friends,” he noted.

 COORDINATORS WILL GREET YOU AT EACH LOCATION WITH BAGS, GLOVES AND A SMILE!